plain-plain-text/simple-cv/README.md

    of the sections on the fly.

 1. The look and feel of both the `html` and `pdf` versions of the document are managed by the two files in the `templates/` directory.
+The [Pandoc templating language](https://pandoc.org/MANUAL.html#templates) is pretty straightforward, and the templates reveal how the data in `data/` is incorporated into the templates.
+That said, just because the templating language is easy doesn’t mean the templates are.
+The `html` file depends on the [Bootstrap](http://getbootstrap.com) framework, and the `pdf` file depends on the rather restrictive [`res` LaTeX package](https://ctan.org/pkg/res?lang=en).
+I have tried to make the defaults acceptable, aesthetically, but leave fine tuning up to you.

-When you’ve made your changes, you must run the ruby script:
+When you’ve made your changes, you must run the Ruby script:

 `ruby process-cv.rb`

-This produces new versions of the `html` and `pdf` files, so you can subsequently stage, commit, and push, to make the files available online.
+This produces new versions of the `html` and `pdf` files, so you can subsequently stage, commit, and push, to make the files available online via GitHub.

 ## Features